 Just about any good bourbon will do for the mint julep.
 A couple of years ago a friend gave Sweet Shark this special Kentucky Derby bottle.
 He wrote a message on the back of the bottle.

 TIP: Mint Juleps are meant to be served over crushed ice.
 We buy bags of crushed ice at Sonic for about $2.79 a bag.
+That price has probably gone up, but it’s still the best ice for Mint Juleps.

 - tall cocktail glass or mint julep cup